kcng0/Google_Form_Automation/readme.md

 Requirement:

-  check the chrome version in chrome://settings/help and get the driver from https://chromedriver.chromium.org/downloads.
-Then edit DRIVER_PATH to the path of the chrome   chromedriver.exe in the main program
+&emsp;check the chrome version in chrome://settings/help and get the driver from https://chromedriver.chromium.org/downloads.
+Then edit &emsp; DRIVER_PATH to the path of the chromedriver.exe in the main program

-  Install selenium by pip install selenium
+&emsp;Install selenium by pip install selenium

-  Detail explanations are at the automate_function.py with explanation
+&emsp;Detail explanations are at the automate_function.py with explanation

 Run:

-  Start running main.py
+&emsp;Start running main.py